kubevela/community/community-membership.md

 - Knowledgeable about the codebase
 - Triage issue into further steps
 - **Sponsored by 2 approvers**
-   - **With no objection from other approvers**
+   - **With no objections from other approvers**
    - Done through PR to update the OWNERS file

 ### Responsibilities and privileges
 - Responsible for project quality control
    - Focus on code quality and correctness, including testing and factoring
-   - May also review for more holistic issues, but that's not a requirement
+   - May also review for more holistic issues, but not a requirement
 - Expected to be responsive to review requests
-- Assigned PRs related to reviewer's expertise to review
+- Assigned PRs to review related to reviewer's expertise
-- Assigned bugs related to reviewer's expertise to test
+- Assigned test bugs related to reviewer's expertise

 ## Approver
 Code approvers are able to both review and approve code contributions.
 While code review is focused on code quality and correctness, approval is focused on holistic acceptance of a contribution, including backwards / forwards compatibility, adhering to API and flag conventions, subtle performance and correctness issues, interactions with other parts of the system, and etc.